dshack/pagerduty_tools/README.md

     room:  99999
     token: abababababababababababababababababababab

-(with the values changed to match your configuration).
+with the values changed to match your configuration.
+I'd recommend running:

+    $ chmod 0600 ~/.pagerduty-campfire.yaml

+after creating it.
 You can then invoke oncall.rb with a `-t` or `--campfire-topic` option, and the output of the script will be set as the topic for the configured room.
 We do this out of cron right after the rotation turns over to a new assignment.

 ## Examples ##